day8/re-frame/README.md

 ### Subscribe

-In the beginning was the word, and the word was data.
-Then, all of a sudden, components happened...
+Interesting to get the big picture, but the first part of the flow is critical:

 ```
 app-db  -->  components
 ```

-`components` draw the app's GUI.
-They draw the state of the app for the user to see -- in effect, they render based on what's in `app-db` becaue it **is** the state of the app.
+`components` render the app's GUI.
+They render the state of the app.
+They render `app-db` because it **is** the state of the app.

-So components (view layer) need to query aspects of `app-db` (data layer).
+So, `components` (view layer) need to query aspects of `app-db` (data layer).

-So let's pause to consider **our dream solution** for this part of the flow. `components` would:
+Let's pause to consider **our dream solution** for this part of the flow. `components` would:
    * obtain data from `app-db`  (their job is to turn this data into hiccup).
    * obtain this data via a (possibly parameterised) query over `app-db`.
 Think database kinda query.
    * automatically recompute their hiccup output, as the data returned by the query changes, over time.